 "What a difference," Gwen noted to her companions.
 "Wonder why it's so hot in the city?"

 "It's the Shielding Resonators," Sukarno shouted back.
 "Singapore is a very safe city.
 We have a three-layer barrier!
 The Batam Islands, the artificial islands of the strait, and the main station on Sentosa.
 As a result, our city very humid in summer."

 "Singapore is the safest frontier region in the southern hemisphere," Jonas affirmed Sukarno's commentary.
 "Almost as expensive to live in as a tier 1 city too, especially near the CBD and the Clementi hills."

-“Everyone!
+"Everyone!
 Arnav!
-Keep eye peeled for Mermen!”
+Keep an eye peeled for Mermen!"
 Sukarno barked at his crew, then politely asked Gwen and her party to be vigilant as well.

 Sukarno offered her a newspaper that he'd picked up at the port authority, bold with Sydney-centric headlines in dark lettering.

 "Hey, you guys from Australia, hor?
 Aiya, sorry about Sydney lah, it sounded like a real tragedy.
 I hope all your family are safe."

 The men took the paper and gave the headlines a browse, their jaws firmly clenched as they read the latest body-count.
 When Jonas turned onto page four, he paused to steal a forlorn look toward Gwen.

 "What's up?"
 Gwen noticed the sudden tension in the air.